secretstartups/handbook/sites/handbook/source/handbook/marketing/inbound-marketing/digital-experience/figma/index.html.md

 * Pages that are ready for engineering should be labeled with the ship icon:
     * 🚢 PAGE NAME 🚢*

-Example: In this example, the primary ready pages for engineering are at the top labeled with 🚢  and a divider separates other working pages.
+Example: In this example, the pages ready for engineering are at the top labeled with a 🚢 icon and a divider separates other working pages.

 ![Diagram of a headless CMS](/images/handbook/growth-marketing/figma-page-naming.png)